kaya1kausa/1000-Hours-of-Code/DevLog.md

 **Challenges:**

-* It took me more hours then i'm willing to admit only on setting Vs and the GCC compiler on its own.
+* It took me more hours then i'm willing to admit only on setting VS and the GCC compiler on its own.
 It was traumatizing but I learned so much on how to navegate files in windows cdm and command lines that i felt lowkey hacking.
 It was great for resilience, problem solving and fixing errors.
 When it finally worked it was the best feeling ever!
 * Initially struggled with file paths and ensuring `gcc` found `hello.c`.
 * Git configuration for user identity was a new step.
 * Understanding the `master` vs. `main` branch difference during the first push.